bmtavares/isel-ls/docs/ReadMe.md

 Data is transformed and returned to the client

 ### Other
-We must ser a environment variable under the name ``PORT`` to indicate the port that the service will be listening to.
+To indicate the service's listening port, set the environment variable PORT to the desired port number.

 ### Data Access